 In the Fall of your child's 5th grade year in preperation for the start of 6th grade cotillion we work with parent class representatives from the various schools.
 The class reprenatives help us prepare a list of interested families to be invited to our winter informational reception/registration.
 This is how we organize our groups and maintain the correct ratio of boys to girls for dancing.
 Please let us know if you would be interested in being a representative from your child’s school.

 How do I enroll my child in cotillion?

 For 6th grade, the registration process for cotillion begins in the winter of the 5th grade when we hold an informational reception/registration at the Tuckahoe Women’s Club to introduce our program to parents.
 This is by invitation only due to numbers for dancing.
-Our invitation lists are derived from 5th grade parent representatives at all the area schools or by individual requests from parents if space allows.
+Our invitation lists are derived from 5th grade volunteer parent representatives at all the area schools or by individual requests from parents if space allows.
 If you do not have a parent respesentaive please let us know so we can include your school or group.

-All 6th grade classes are filled on a first come first served basis, after which we will run a waiting list until the start of cotillion.
-We must strive to ensure an even ratio of boys and girls and we are also limited to a certain number of children on the dance floor for successful instruction.
+After our registration deadline for invited families we will run a waiting list until the start of cotillion.
+While not exclusive, we must strive to ensure an even ratio of boys and girls and we are also limited to a certain number of children on the dance floor for successful instruction.